 We must make a conscious effort to plan and operate a safe agritourism and/or other outdoor operation.
 Safety does not happen by itself.
 You must identify the safety risks, develop plans for managing the risks and have a plan for dealing with emergencies as they occur.
 While the content and degree of detail will depend on the size and scope of your business, certain components of the safety and emergency response plan should be included for every business.
-Components of safety and emergency response plans include, but are not limited to
+Components of safety and emergency response plans include, but are not limited to:

-1. Cover page: Name of event, location, dates, sponsors/owners
+1. Cover page:

+Name of event, location ı, dates, sponsor(s)/owners (s), etc ------------------------- ----------- ----------- ---------- ------ -----

-2. Emergency contacts and communication plan Place this page inside the cover of the plan, as this information needs to be readily available.
-List the telephone numbers of appropriate emergency agencies.
-The first call for any serious or life-threatening emergency should be a serious or life-threatening emergency or life-thre
+2. Emergency Contacts and Communication Plan: ☐ Place this page inside the cover of the plan, as this information needs to be readily available.
+List the telephone numbers of appropriate emergency agencies. ☐ The first call for any serious or life-threatening emergency should be to the 911 dispatcher. ☐ Because there can be non-life threatening emergencies that need specific responses, List additional emergency contacts, such as your electric utility, Gas Company and veterinarian. ☐ List the name, address and directions to the agritourism enterprise.
+This is Important because everyone does not know the address and because during emergencies, people panic and may not remember. ☐ Also list the addresses and telephone numbers for each owner, manager and supervisor. ☐ Place copies of this page at each telephone and in each vehicle.
+(There should be a telephone or two- way radio at each area of the agritourism business during operating hours.)
+Also, provide a copy for each owner, manager and supervisor.

-☐ The first call for any serious or life-threatening emergency should be to the 911 dispatcher.

-☐ Because there can be non-life threatening emergencies that need specific responses, list additional emergency contacts, such as your electric utility, gas company and veterinarian.

-☐ List the name, address and directions to the agritourism enterprise.
-This is important because everyone does not know the address and because during emergencies, people panic and may not remember.